hubner-lab/GWANN/README.md

 Usage: GWANN.py run [OPTIONS]

 Options:
-  -v, --vcf TEXT             path to the VCF file  [required] -p, --pheno TEXT           path to the phenotype file (comma seperated csv
+  -v, --vcf         STRING      path to the VCF file  [required] -p, --pheno       STRING      path to the phenotype file (comma seperated csv file)  [required] -t, --trait       STRING      name of the trait (header in the phenotype file) [required] --model           STRING      path to the network model generated in the training step --output          STRING      prefix of output plot and causative SNPs indexes in the VCF --transform, --f  STRING      The name of the function to modify the output(tanh_map, logit_map, log_map) --threshold, --th INTEGER     Causal classification if  >= threshold (% Prediction)) --help                        Show this message and exit
-                             file)  [required]
-  -t, --trait TEXT           name of the trait (header in the phenotype file)
-                             [required]
-  --model TEXT               path to the network model generated in the
-                             training step
-  --output TEXT              prefix of output plot and causative SNPs indexes
-                             in the VCF
-  --transform, --f TEXT      The name of the function to modify the output
-                             (tanh_map, logit_map, log_map)
-  --threshold, --th INTEGER  Causal classification if  >= threshold (% Prediction)) --help                     Show this message and exit
 ```
 ## Net
 ![net](images/model_visualization_3D.png "net")